harsath/Asynchronous-HTTP-Framework-CPP/readme.md

 #### Note: The examples in `./examples` are NOT updated.
 I will update them when I find time ASAP.
 Checkout main.cpp and main-plain.cpp for updated code for now.
 Checkout the `./examples` dir for more info on using Callbacks and REST API examples.

-You can checkout the libHTTPserver's architecture in `HTTP-Server-Arch.jpg`

 5. You can now, test the SSL/HTTPS server through cURL or openssl's s_client
 ```
 $ curl --insecure -u 'username:password$324'-v -H "Content-Type: application/json" -d '{"value_one":123,"value_two":"Hello"}' https://127.0.0.1:9876/poster